-The MGH program provides safe, stable, and appropriate shelter for pregnant and/or parenting youth ages 16 through 21 for up to 18 months, or 21 months under extenuating circumstances.
+The TLP provides shelter and comprehensive services to youth ages 16 through 21 for up to 18 months or, under extenuating circumstances, 21 months.

-Note: We acknowledge that many young people receiving services through MGH projects are young adults.
+Note: We acknowledge that many young people receiving services through TLP projects are young adults.
 Throughout this NOFO, and to maintain concise language, we use the term "youth" to include both youth and young adults.